spences10/scottspence.me/src/pages/md/faq.md

 ## Your skills look like a great match for this position we have.
 Can we have a quick five minute phone call to chat?

+- Sure book in a [15 minute chat].

-You are welcome to my phone number to call but I won't answer it unless there is a prior arrangement or I recognise your number.
-I prefer to avoid phone calls for these reasons:
+- Please don't call without a previously agreed tim slot, I prefer to avoid phone calls for these reasons:

 - I'm on a [maker's schedule], which means interruptions are disruptive to my flow.

-- I've already tried to answer some of the most basic questions on this page, and I've probably phrased them more clearly here than I will on the phone.
+- I've already tried to answer the most basic questions on this page, and I've probably phrased them more clearly here than I will on the phone.

 - This question gets asked frequently enough that my default answer has to be, if not **"no"**, at least **["read this first."]**